 3. Repeat information, instructions, etc., since the person won’t be aware of their surroundings or able to process information during the seizure.

 III.
-FOCAL SEIZURES WITH ALTERED AWARENESS (COMPLEX PARTIAL, TEMPORAL LOBE OR PSYCHOMOTOR):
+FOCAL SEIZURES WITH ALTERED AWARENESS (also known as COMPLEX PARTIAL):

 1. Do not forcefully restrain or grab the person.